Phone: (202) 296-5505 Email: info@winvale.com

 • Owner’s equity

-Essentially, you need to show GSA that you have been in business for at least 2 years and your company is financially stable.
+Essentially, you need to show GSA that you have been in business for at least 2 years (or have substantial substitute from your key personnel) and your company is financially stable.

 Past Performance